hustlestar/lang-focus-tg-bot/DEPLOYMENT_INSTRUCTIONS.md

 sudo journalctl -u lang-focus-bot -f --since "1 minute ago"
 ```

+## Important Fix: Reminder Frequency Logic
+The corrected logic now ensures users receive reminders **only once every 7 days**, not daily after 7 days of inactivity:
+- **Before**: Users who haven't practiced in 7+ days OR haven't been reminded in 7+ days (would send daily)
+- **After**: Users who haven't practiced in 7+ days AND haven't been reminded in 7+ days (sends weekly)

 ## Detailed Step-by-Step Instructions

 ### Step 1: Update Code on Server